bio-phys/hierarchical-chain-growth/README.md

 which have used to study tau K18.

 In the examples folder we use a truncated protein sequence of tau K18 to keep file sizes managable.
 We provide fragment libraries for this truncated sequence and example scripts to run HCG and RHCG.

+We also provide our script-based workflow to generate conformational ensembles of a set of fragments.
+With these scripts it is possible to efficiently sample the local conformations of disordered proteins such as tau or alpha-synuclein.
+To accurately sample local-structure we use replica exchange molecular dnymaics.

 ## Installation